|

 SECURITY PROFESSIONAL

-Many people seek advice for how to become an information security (INFOSEC) professional.
+Many people seek advice for how to become an information security (InfoSec) professional.

 This page grew out of e-mail to them and continues to change over time.

-The INFOSEC career field is broad and requires technical expertise.
+The InfoSec career field is broad and requires technical expertise.
 Accordingly, an

-INFOSEC professional must develop breadth and depth throughout the information security
+InfoSec professional must develop breadth and depth throughout the information security

 domain (e.g. in physical security, business continuity and legal matters).